Fourteen Mile Bridge

 As a natural and abundant element, zinc doesn’t pose a threat to the soil or ground water like a painted coating would.

 In 1993, Fort Wingate’s final mission ended, and the government determined it was no longer needed.
 Today, the land is undergoing environmental cleanup to transfer all suitable land to the Bureau of Indian Affairs (BIA) to benefit the Pueblo of Zuni and Navajo Nation.
-The land has been divided into parcels for cleaning up hazardous contaminated soil and unexploded munitions prior to handing the land back to the Native Americans.
+The land has been divided into parcels for cleaning up hazardous contaminated soil and unexploded munitions.
 To support the clean-up efforts and continued use of parcels reprogrammed by the Department of Defense, deteriorating bridges required replacement.

 For the first bridge, the US Army Corps of Engineers originally specified a three-sided concrete arched culvert.
-When they learned about the new technology available, they approached a well-known fabricator to learn more about an alternative option.
-When they found out a press-brake formed steel tub girder would not only increase hydraulic flow but also come at a lower cost, the decision was simple.
+When they learned about press-brake formed steel tub girders, they approached a well-known fabricator to learn more about the alternative option.
+When they found out the steel tub girder would not only increase hydraulic flow but also come at a lower cost, the decision was simple.
 By the end of 2020, Weldin Construction was under contract with USACE, and the design process commenced.

 The 70’ span x 25’ wide bridge had to be designed to comply with NMDOT Standard Specifications, utilize NMDOT Standard Steel Railing, and accommodate MLC 50 (Military Class) tracked vehicles.
 After rigorous design review by LBTD Engineering and USACE, the U-BEAM™ press-brake-formed steel tub girder design was approved for fabrication.
 After fabrication and hot-dip galvanizing, the steel U-BEAMs were sent to Tricon Precast for the precast deck installation.
 The complete units were shipped to the installation site on April 11th, 2022, and due to the accelerated construction design, they were installed the following day.